MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 > * Ensure that Copilot for Microsoft 365 is available for your organization.
 You have two ways to get a developer environment for Copilot:
 >   * A sandbox Microsoft 365 tenant with Copilot (available in limited preview through [TAP membership](https://developer.microsoft.com/microsoft-365/tap)).
 >   * An enterprise customer production environment with Microsoft Copilot for Microsoft 365 licenses.
-> * If you want to configure your custom Graph connections for Copilot for Microsoft 365, ensure that you adhere to the [guidelines to create or upgrade Graph connectors](/graph/connecting-external-content-deploy-teams).
+> * If you want to configure a custom Graph connector for Copilot for Microsoft 365, ensure that you adhere to the [guidelines to create or upgrade Graph connectors](/graph/connecting-external-content-deploy-teams).

 Microsoft 365 plugins provide integration with various  Microsoft 365 products, such as Teams and Outlook.
 The integration helps users to search or create content in external systems.
 Message extension plugins allow Microsoft Copilot for Microsoft 365 to interact with APIs from other software and services through a bot.
 With Copilot for Microsoft 365, you can: